Technology Licensing Associate 2: Physical Sciences Office of Technology Licensing Job Code: 4502, Grade: K Exempt, Full-time

 Develop licensing strategy, identifying potential licensees, negotiating terms, preparing draft agreements, and closing the deal.

 Oversee physical science patent-related activities including selection of attorney, determination of when and where to file patent applications, and management of an inventory of unlicensed cases from a financial perspective.

 Monitor physical science license agreements, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.

 Maintain and develop relations with licensees; monitor progress in licensed product(s) development.

 Education and Experience:

-Bachelor's degree in a life science discipline (for example chemical engineering or bioengineering degree) and five years of relevant experience or combination of education and relevant experience.
+Bachelor's degree in a physical science discipline (for example Physics, Applied Physics, ME, EE, Materials Science, Chemistry, ChemE) and five years of relevant experience or combination of education and relevant experience.